Published in the Winter 2015 edition of ‘The Bay’ Magazine.

-Winter Warmers – Text Version
+Winter Warmers – printer friendly, text version

 The pleasures of winter: brisk walks on clear frosty mornings, snuggling up by the fire with a book, a time of darkness to look inside ourselves and reflect.
 A multitude of viruses love the cold conditions too, threatening to quash our plans for a pleasurable winter and leave us sniffling by the fireside with a box of tissues instead.